“Heart-Links really honours its name, because the relationship is from heart to heart.”Erla Hoyos, Centro Santa Angela

 HEART-LINKS LAZOS DE CORAZÓN is a small London-based nongovernmental organization that works to advance community development in northern Peru.
 We partner with organizations in Peru to finance and accompany initiatives in education, leadership training, gender equality and health, among others.
-We also organize an annual trip to northern Peru for Canadians who are interested in learning what it feels like to walk in solidarity with people from another part of the world.
+We also organize an annual trip to northern Peru for Canadians who are interested in learning to walk in solidarity with people from another part of the world.

 Canada-Peru solidarity that builds community, pursues social justice, and contributes to our common welfare.